Noweisri/Real-Estate-Prices-Prediction/README.md

 The Dataset is about Real-Estate Land Prices in Saudi Arabia.

 ### Dataset Description
--Number of features: 8 Features/Columns
+- Number of features: 8 Features/Columns
--Number of Rows: 2951 Row
+- Number of Rows: 2951 Row

 ### Features/Columns Details: